 At USP I've been given the opportunity to grow from Research Analyst to Project Manager of the Construction Team in just three years.
 The greatest thing about USP and particularly the Construction Team is that we work with young, enthusiastic and ambitious colleagues.
 Ambition and enthusiasm are a must because we deliver quality research that is used by international manufacturers in the construction industry to determine their future strategy.
 As project manager you work with the project team to ensure that everything goes smoothly and that you have a great project in-house and, most importantly, to ensure the client is satisfied with the end result.
 And that can prove quite challenging.
 For example, we regularly conduct research in several countries at the same time for one project, in which we must take account of the different time zones, the different interests of the external partners, and the different wishes from the client's local teams, which again may differ per country.
 These projects are the perfect opportunity for me to further improve myself and gain even more knowledge of the market.

-The reason that I am still working for the company where I started out as a student nine years ago is twofold: quality and team spirit.
+The reason that I am still working for the company where I started out as a student ten years ago is twofold: quality and team spirit.
 Delivering high-quality work is a must for me.
 At USP we seek not only to satisfy the client, but we also devote a great deal of attention to optimising the quality of our work, so that we always deliver valuable, innovative results.
 In my job, I work with various colleagues, external partners and clients and yet we all function as one team.
 Being part of a team means that every day is different, full of interesting new challenges.